© Ortega Global Solutions 2019

 WINDSHIELD AND WINDOWS:

 Factory appearing polycarbonate/lexan windows are permitted.
+Window deletes are not permitted.

 Batteries must be securely mounted; may not be located in driver compartment unless sealed off per General Regulations.